MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/user-management/manage-users/edit-user-profile-on-the-platform.md

 title: Edit user profile on the platform
 author: nikotha
 ms.author: nikotha
-description: This document details the flow to edit learner profile on the Microsoft Community Training platform.
+description: This document details the flow to edit learner profile on the Community Training platform.
 ms.prod: learning-azure
 ---